sonata-project/SonataAdminBundle/Resources/doc/reference/saving_hooks.rst

 ------------------------------------

-The ``FOSUserBundle`` provides authentication features for your Symfony2 Project, and is compatible with Doctrine ORM & ODM.
+The ``FOSUserBundle`` provides authentication features for your Symfony2 Project, and is compatible with Doctrine ORM, Doctrine ODM and Propel.
 See https://github.com/FriendsOfSymfony/FOSUserBundle/ for more information.

 The user management system requires to perform specific call when the user password or username are updated.
 This is how the Admin bundle can be used to solve the issue by using the ``prePersist`` saving hook.

 .. code-block:: php